wp-plugins/form-maker/readme.txt

 Click “Install Now” button.
 If the installation succeeded you will see the message in the picture.
 Click “Activate Plugin” button for activating the plugin.
-If any problem occurs, please contact us at info@web-dorado.com.
+If any problem occurs, please [click here to contact us](https://web-dorado.com/support/contact-us.html).

 1.3 Updating the form.